RobinOng/Robot-Test/README.md

 LEFT and RIGHT will rotate the toy robot 90 degrees in the specified direction without changing the position of the robot.

 REPORT will show the X-coordinate, Y-coordinate and the direction of the toy robot is currently facing.
 Also, REPORT will show the grid of the tabletop with the location of the toy robot indicated on it.

+## Getting started
+1) Download the folder and run 'main.js'.

+2) PLACE command will be the first valid command to the toy robot.
+The placement of the toy robot must be within the grid of the tabletop and the application discards all commands in the sequence until a valid PLACE has been executed.

+3) After the first PLACE command is executed, any sequence of commands may be issued, in any order, including another PLACE command.
+The toy robot must not fall to destruction.
+Any MOVE command that would result in the robot failling off the table is discarded, however further valid commands can still be entered.